-You should do this because it is:- You could do this because it is:- SEND Code of Practice 2014 Legal Requirements SEN Support - Review Northumberland guidance on good practice SEN Support - Review • Toolkit document: Outcome Planning Key person and SENCO work with parent/carers to: Review child's progress in line with the agreed date Evaluate impact and quality of support Agree any changes to outcomes and support in light of child's progress Plan next steps Revisit 'Assess, Plan, Do, Review' (APDR) cycle of action to identify best way of securing progress. & Review sheet.
+You should do this because it is:- You could do this because it is:- SEND Code of Practice 2014 Legal Requirements SEN Support - Review Northumberland guidance on good practice SEN Support - Review Key person and SENCO work with parent/carers to: Review the child's progress in line with the agreed date Evaluate impact and quality of support Agree any changes to outcomes and support in light of child's progress Plan next steps Revisit 'Assess, Plan, Do, Review' (APDR) cycle of action to identify best way of securing progress.
+Toolkit document: Outcome Planning & Review sheet.
 In partnership with parent/carers, review and record the child's progress towards the planned outcomes both at home and in the setting.
-Where top up funding is in place, setting reviews level of support to establish if this continues to be appropriate to meet the needs of the child in the setting.
-If necessary, review appropriate policies (e.g. inclusion, admissions, behaviour, equality and diversity, intimate care etc.) Review the SEN Support cycle of 'Assess, Plan, Do, Review' and decide if an assessment for an Education, Health and Care Plan (EHCP) is required or review current EHCP plan if in place.
+Where additional funding is in place, setting reviews level of support to establish if this continues to be appropriate to meet the needs of the child in the setting.
+If necessary, review appropriate policies (e.g. inclusion, admissions, behaviour, equality and diversity, intimate care etc.) Review the SEN Support cycle of 'Assess, Plan, Do, Review' and decide in consultation with EYIC if consideration of statutory assessment is required or review current EHCP plan if already in place.
 Review EHA action plan.
 Work collaboratively with parent/carers to plan for any upcoming transition and share information with receiving provision.